sky111144/EasyType/README.md

 EasyType.isString("hello world"); // true

 // 6.
-Determine whether it is an object EasyType.isObject({}); // true
+Determine whether it is an Object EasyType.isObject({}); // true
 EasyType.isObject({ "key": "hello world" }); // true

 // 7.
-Determine whether it is a function EasyType.isFunction(function () {}); // true
+Determine whether it is a Function EasyType.isFunction(function () {}); // true

 // 8.
-Determine whether it is a set
+Determine whether it is a Set
 EasyType.isSet(new Set()); // true

 // 9.
+Determine whether it is a WeakSet EasyType.isSet(new WeakSet()); // true

-Determine whether it is a symbol EasyType.isSymbol(Symbol()); // true
+// 10.
+Determine whether it is a Symbol EasyType.isSymbol(Symbol()); // true
 EasyType.isSymbol(Symbol("hello world")); // true

-// 10.
-Determine whether it is an array EasyType.isArray([]); // true
+// 11.
+Determine whether it is an Array EasyType.isArray([]); // true
 EasyType.isArray([1,2,3,4,5]); // true

-// 11.
-Determine whether it is a Math EasyType.isMath(Math); // true

 // 12.
-Determine whether it is a regexp EasyType.isRegExp(/hello world/g); // true
+Determine whether it is a Map EasyType.isMap(new Map()); // true

 // 13.
+Determine whether it is a Math EasyType.isMath(Math); // true

+// 14.
+Determine whether it is a RegExp EasyType.isRegExp(/hello world/g); // true

+// 15.
 Determine whether it is a Promise EasyType.isPromise(new Promise(function () {})); // true

-// 14.
+// 16.
 Determine whether it is a JSON EasyType.isJSON(JSON); // true

+// 17.
+Determine whether it is a Error EasyType.isError(new Error()); // true
+EasyType.isError(new EvalError())  // true
+EasyType.isError(new RangeError()) // true
+EasyType.isError(new ReferenceError()) // true
+EasyType.isError(new SyntaxError()) // true
+EasyType.isError(new TypeError()) // true
+EasyType.isError(new URIError()) // true

 ```